KaranRajKanwar/ZoomControls/README.md

 ## The Introduction

 ZoomControls is a android widget class and Its main focus is to display simple controls for zooming in and zooming out for certain events.
+This can be used when zooming into any type of view, for example a textview, imageview , button and many other views.
+What happens when you place the Zoomcontrols library in the .xml file is it creates the  + and - icon for zooming in and zooming out but doesnt have functionality until you dont give it any logic.
+Once the button is given a id and declared as a resource in the activity you have functionality to either hide or show the zoom controls using a button declared in the resources.
+Those buttons must be in a  setOnClickListener for them to function when clicked, to be able to click the + and - in the zoomcontrols you must declare the id for the zoomController in the activity and then set the click by doing this "ZoomControls.setOnZoomInClickListener" which will respond to clicks on the + icon for zooming in and "ZoomControls.setOnZoomOutClickListener" which will respond to clicks on the - icon for zooming out.
+But now that you can click the zoomcontrols you must add logic into the onclicks, the code will look similar doe both + and - as the only difference will be the fact that one button is for zooming in and one is for zooming out.
+Inside both onclicks delcare variables for x and y floats as imagename.getScaleX() and imagename.getScaleY() and then on the next line add the values to imagename.getScale((float)(x+0.3)) you would rewrite that statement except with the value y.
+Then for - button we would do the same stuff except now instead of + we use - as so imagename.getScale((float)(x-0.3)).

 ## The History
-The ZoomControl class was was introduced in API 1and its included in the android.view.View
+The ZoomControl class was was introduced in API 1 and its included in the android.view.View, android.view.ViewGroup and android.widgetLinearLayout.

 ## The Major Methods / Attributes
 |                            METHOD                            |                                USAGE